What are Multiplier Codes?

 *Note* If your agreements with customers stipulate a dollar amount and not a mark-up, consider setting up rate sheets.
 Please see the related article "How to Create and Utilize Rate Sheets" for help with this.

 Creating Multiplier Codes:

 Creating (and editing) multiplier codes is part of the administration area.
-From the navigation tree go to all options/multiplier code.
+From the navigation tree go to all options/administration/multiplier code.